apache/pekko/docs/src/main/paradox/typed/replicated-eventsourcing.md

 * `allReplicasAndQueryPlugins`: All Replicas and the query plugin used to read their events
 * A factory function to create an instance of the @scala[`EventSourcedBehavior`]@java[`ReplicatedEventSourcedBehavior`]

-In this scenario each replica reads from each other's database effectively providing cross region replication for any database that has an Pekko Persistence plugin.
+In this scenario each replica reads from each other's database effectively providing cross region replication for any database that has a Pekko Persistence plugin.
 Alternatively if all the replicas use the same journal, e.g. for testing or if it is a distributed database such as Cassandra, the `withSharedJournal` factory can be used.

 Scala
 :  @@snip [ReplicatedEventSourcingCompileOnlySpec.scala](/persistence-typed-tests/src/test/scala/docs/org/apache/pekko/persistence/typed/ReplicatedEventSourcingCompileOnlySpec.scala) { #factory-shared}